 Ariel Araujo works at Ecologic Institute as an International Fellow.
-His work focuses on resource efficiency and the transition towards a circular economy.
+His work focuses on resource efficiency, the transition towards a circular economy and urban sustainability.
 His native language is Spanish.
 He speaks fluent German and English and also has basic knowledge of Portuguese.

-Before arriving at Ecologic Institute, Ariel Araujo worked as an intern for the IKI-financed project "Initiative Resource Efficiency and Climate Action" at Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), which focuses on fostering cooperation with and between emerging economies regarding resource efficiency.
-Previously, Ariel Araujo worked as a student assistant for the research project "Analysis of the Strategic Environmental Assessment System in Peru" at the Environmental Assessment and Planning Research Group of the Technische Universität Berlin (TU Berlin).
+Before arriving at Ecologic Institute, Ariel Araujo worked as an intern for the IKI-financed project "Initiative Resource Efficiency and Climate Action" at Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).

 Ariel Araujo holds a Master's degree in Environmental Policy and Planning from Technische Universität Berlin and Freie Universität Berlin (Germany) his Bachelor's degree in Environmental and Resource Management from the Brandenburgische Technische Universität Cottbus-Senftenberg (Germany).
 He completed his Master's thesis within the interdisciplinary research project "RuralFutures Uruguay”, for which he conducted a field work in 17 rural schools throughout Uruguay.